Skip to main content

 Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), housing in Milan and while on all scheduled trips in Italy and throughout Europe, admission to program-related museums and historical sites, transportation within Europe for all scheduled trips, all breakfasts and some dinners on scheduled trips outside Milan, and international health insurance coverage.

-Does not include airfare (estimated at $1,200), other meals in Milan, personal expenses, or passport costs.
+Does not include airfare, other meals in Milan, personal expenses, or passport costs.

 Scroll NAVY BIG-01.svg